 Repeat Echocardiogram for Twin B

 We’ve been waiting for this day for 8 weeks since we found out Baby B had a heart issue on June 15th.
-The great news is that the heart issue is no longer an issue!!
+The good news is that the heart issue is no longer an issue!!
 Completely resolved!
 The second heart issue that had come up since then has also been resolved just by him growing so he’s a regular healthy little guy now!

 They actually couldn’t even figure out which baby was which at first because they had moved around so much since two weeks ago when I had an ultrasound.
 Now Baby B is trying to be the first one out with his head down and to the right of my pelvis and Baby A is feet first on the right.
 What a couple of goofs!
 They could tell Baby B was B because he’s always been bigger.
 They checked both hearts just in case they were wrong and both looked fine so we’re good.